AdaCore/gnatstudio/docs/users_guide/extending.rst

 and returns 1.
 This immediately stops the execution of the :func:`open_file_action_hook`.

-However, if user isn't using an external editor, this module returns 0, which keep executing the hook, and in particular executes the source editor module, which always takes an actions and open an editor internally in GPS.
+However, if user is not using an external editor, this module returns 0, which keep executing the hook, and in particular executes the source editor module, which always takes an actions and open an editor internally in GPS.